 Drug Procedures

-As a technician you will be able to administer certain drugs to patients for a number of conditions ranging from high temperature in children to cardiac related problems.
+As a technician you may be able to administer certain drugs to patients for a number of conditions ranging from high temperature in children to cardiac related problems.

 Drug administration routes in pre-hospital environment